APogue/APogue.github.io/pages/projects.md

 ## Building Transparent Audit Tools for Institutional Accountability

-This framework develops a source-traceable AI system to detect patterns of inequity in how institutions respond to critical incidents.
-The pilot implementation focuses on higher education, where incident response data offer a well-bounded testing ground for evaluating oversight processes.
+This framework integrates a source-traceable AI system into an institutional analysis pipeline to assess potential inequities in responses to critical incidents.
+The AI converts incident records into structured data, making administrative behavioral patterns measurable.
+The pilot focuses on higher education, where incident response data offer a well-bounded testing ground for evaluating oversight processes.

 ## Current Focus: UCLA Case Study

-The pilot implementation analyzes 50+ incidents from 2023-2024, testing whether the framework can:
-- Identify patterns in administrative response
+The pilot implementation analyzes 50+ incidents from 2023-2024, testing whether the framework can identify patterns in administrative responses, including group-based disparities, selective responsiveness, or institutional inaction.
+Methods include:

-- Compare responses across different affected groups
-- Control for variables like severity, visibility, and policy violations
+Comparing responses across affected groups and within affected groups while controlling for metrics like severity, media visibility, and policy violations and measuring correlation between responses and these metrics as well.
-- Reveal potential group-based disparities in institutional action

 This case study serves as a proof-of-concept for the broader methodology.

 ## The Problem

 When identity-based harm, protest activity, or policy violations occur on campus, universities must make decisions about safety, speech, and discipline — often under public scrutiny.
 But key questions are rarely answered clearly:

-  Can we determine if institutional responses are fair by determining what patterns emerge when responses are examined systematically?
-In other words, are similar incidents handled the same way, regardless of who is involved?
+- Were comparable incidents handled with equal urgency and attention?
+- Did discretionary choices override established policy or stated principles?
+- Was harm acknowledged and addressed consistently, or met with indifference?
+- Were standards applied fairly, both within individual cases and across different groups?

 Current oversight relies heavily on anecdotal narratives or formal complaints filed long after the fact.
 This framework addresses that gap by introducing a reproducible, evidence-based methodology for measuring how institutions respond and whether those responses reflect consistent standards across identity groups, protest types, and policy violations.